sophia-w-he/distance-from-edge/README.md

 Here is the image I used in my examples:
 ![](dist-from-edge/data/dog.jpg)

-In the test images shown below, the sobel edge detection filter has been applied.
+In the test image results shown below, the sobel edge detection filter has been applied.
 The test points are denoted with the smaller + and the closest edge detected is denoted with a larger cross.

 ## Test 1 (point on beam)